aeternity/aeternity/docs/docker.md

 #### External Peer Address

-Please note that, if your node is behind a firewall, you need to open and map a TCP port `3015` (default sync > port parameter) in your firewall to the container port `3015`.
+Please note that, if your node is behind a firewall, you need to open and map the TCP port defined by (`sync` > `port` with default `3015`) option in your firewall to the container port.
+If the publicly available port has to be different from the internal port it as to be reflected in the configuration with the ('sync' > 'external_port') option.

 #### Peer addresses